Aschen/bash-promises/README.md

 # Bash promise

+Today servers have more and more processors but bash scripts remain completely synchronous for the most part.

+This library aims to bring asynchronous management routines to your bash scripts to take full advantage of the power of your servers.

 Bash promise is a micro bash library composed of 6 functions allowing to execute tasks in parallel in a bash script using promises.

 ```bash